bhushan-c11/gps_tracker/README.md

 ## 📌 Executive Summary

-Project Macrodata is designed for **zero-trust environments** where data cannot leave local infrastructure.

-It implements an **MDR (Macrodata Refinement) pipeline**:
-- Converts raw documents → structured embeddings
+GPS Trail Tracker is designed to simulate and manage real-world location tracking systems.

+It provides a backend pipeline that:
+- Accepts GPS coordinates from devices or simulators
-- Stores them in a local vector space
+- Stores them efficiently in a database
-- Uses a local LLM for grounded, verifiable responses
+- Exposes APIs for retrieval and analysis

 This ensures:
-- No external API calls
-- No data leakage
+- Reliable location data storage
-- Controlled, explainable AI outputs
+- Simple integration with frontend or mobile apps
+- Scalable backend design for tracking systems

 ---

 ## 🧠 Core Capabilities

-- 📂 Offline document ingestion (PDF, TXT, JSON)
-- 🧩 Semantic chunking with contextual boundaries
-- 🔍 Hybrid retrieval (vector + keyword search)
-- 🧠 Local LLM inference (no internet required)
-- 📊 Source-grounded answers (hallucination control)
-- 🖥 Desktop application (Electron-based UI)
+- 📍 Real-time GPS data ingestion
+- 🗂️ Historical location tracking
-- 🔐 Full data sovereignty
+- 🔌 REST API for data access
+- 🧪 Built-in GPS simulator for testing
+- ⚡ Lightweight backend architecture
+- 📊 Time-based location queries

 ---